oheydrew/etch/README.md

 (unnecessary probably but also, cool to learn), how to extract that to JS, and using those variables, create a 16x16 grid (Actually, any size I input as the --rowCount and --colCount vars in CSS).
-Can then multiply the two variables to get the total number of cells, then create x number of <div>'s with the .cell class, which populate the grid automatically.
+Can then multiply the two variables to get the total number of cells, then create x number of div's with the .cell class, which populate the grid automatically.
 Neat!

 Next, I'll work on detecting what cell my mouse is in, and colouring the cell background.

+---

 Log 4 - 20/06/17) - Few days have gone by, getting back into it.
 Going to use a CSS3 Grid, and I've been learning about CSS variables and how I can define them